es-tooling/eslint-plugin-depend/docs/rules/ban-dependencies.md

 ### `modules`

-You may also specify your own list of packages which will be disallowed in code.
+You may specify your own list of packages which will be disallowed in code.

 For example: